World Language Competency-based Credit Program

-SVSD students will have two opportunities to take the World Language Competency assessment during their K-12 journey through Snoqualmie Valley schools.
-Students may first take an assessment in grade 8.
-The district will cover the testing fee cost of the first assessment.
-Students will pay for second testing attempts.
+SVSD students in grades 8-12 will have two opportunities to take an assessment that measures language proficiency.
+SVSD will cover the cost of the first assessment.
+Students choosing to take the assessment a second time wil be charged for the assessment cost.
 Financial assistance is available for Heritage speakers or students who qualify for free/reduced priced meals.

 - Assessment Time & Location: TBD

 - Cost: First attempt is free for SVSD students; Students who test a second time are responsible for the testing fee.
 Financial assistance is available for heritage speakers and students who qualify for free/reduced priced meals.